@

 What we need

-We're looking for influencers for the launch of our new product line.
-We need you to post invitations to invite followers to visit our website via a 15 second video or a permanent story, to see our new product line.
+We're looking for influencers to increase our customer base.
+We need you to post invitations to invite followers to visit our dessert pub via a 15 second video or permanent story.
 We'll send you $500.00, or 50,000 gift-points once the post is done.
 If you're interested, simply say you're Interested in a comment below this post.

 CONDITIONS